andrew804/Product-Engineer-Commo-Startup-Collaboration/README.md

 ---

 ### 💪 What You’ll Do
-You’ll help drive that transition — **influencing direction, owning key product decisions, and shipping core features**.
+You’ll help drive that transition — **influencing direction, owning key technical decisions, and shipping core features**.
 We’ll work side-by-side to design, build, and evolve the product and its technical foundation.

 ---